This is the story of a girl who changed her mind halfway through. twice. well actually three times.

 Just a few months earlier, I had done my first boudoir shoot on a whim for a friend of a friend.
 It was absolute magic, I felt my soul light up with excitement.
-I loved working with someone who wasn’t used to being in front of the camera.
+I loved working with someone who wasn’t used to being in front of the camera and watching them blossom before my eyes.
 I loved the styling and planning.
 I loved the mix of fashion and portraiture.
 I loved how creative I could get in the editing and the photography.
 And I loved her reaction to the photos.
 I absolutely loved EVERYTHING.
 I remember having a fleeting thought after the shoot, “Maybe this is what I should do.”
 I ignored it, but not for long.
 It planted a nagging feeling that wouldn’t be satisfied until I eventually left my studio job and pursued a career in photography that lined up with both my passion and values.

 For the next three years…

 I dug deep into a very fulfilling career in boudoir photography.
-Eventually realizing that while boudoir will always be my first love, my ultimate love is my clients.
-And being able to provide beautiful photography for them over a number of years.
-No matter the subject, weddings, boudoir, events, portraits, headshots, I love true connection with people.
+Eventually realizing that while boudoir will always be my first love, my ultimate love is my clients and being able to provide beautiful photography for them over a number of years.
+No matter the subject, weddings, boudoir, events, portraits, headshots, I love connecting with people.
 And I love variety.
 It keeps me fresh as an artist.
 Always adapting and changing but still staying true to my style and aesthetic.
-I’ve even found ways to dip my toes back into commercial photography.
+I’ve even found ways to dip my toes back into lifestyle and fashion photography.
 By working for brands like Universal Standard & TomboyX that champion the body-pos movement and inclusivity towards all humans – LGBTQ+, BIPOC, disabled – I can do all of what I love and stay true to who I am.

-7 years later I stand at the middle of Dana Kae Photography.
+10 years later, I stand in the middle of Dana Kae Photography.